tinymce/tinymce-docs/how-to-guides/creating-custom-ui-components/annotations.md

 ---
 layout: default
-title: Annotations
+title: Using the Annotations API
 description: TinyMCE Annotations provides the ability to describe particular features or add general information to a piece of content and creates identifiers for each added annotation.
 keywords: annotation annotations annotator
 ---

 The {{site.productname}} Annotations API provides the ability to add, modify, and delete annotations; listen to text selection events and retrieve all annotations with the same annotation name.
 The Annotations API is a part of the {{site.productname}} core and functions in the same way as the formatting APIs in {{site.productname}} core.

-The primary value that the Annotations API provides is that it tags each annotation with a unique identifier(uid) accessible via `editor.annotator`.
+The primary value that the Annotations API provides is that it tags each annotation with a unique identifier(uid) accessible through `editor.annotator`.
 This highlights the annotated content and wraps it in annotation markers.
 These markers can either stay in the content or be removed on `getContent`, depending on the user configuration (`persistent` setting).

 ## Using the Annotator